bxparks/AceButton/CONTRIBUTING.md

 ## Authorship and License

-I will assume that your code is licensed under the same Apache 2.0 license as the rest of the library.
+I will assume that your code is licensed under the same MIT License as the rest of the library.